sebnitu/vrembem/docs/_packages/grid.md

 ## grid_break_[key]

 Adds a breakpoint for when grid items should be stacked vertically.
+Values and class keys are generated using the `$breakpoint` map.
 Also available is the `grid_break` modifier which stacks grid items under all conditions.

 {% include demo_open.html class_grid="grid_break" %}
 <div class="grid grid_break_xs">